SpringBoardRepo/ChargR/README.md

 - **Visit it here**: https://car-charging-station.herokuapp.com/home

 ## Search By Location
 - To start, users enter their location (or any USA location).
-Users will then see charging station and their details bugs that can be found in that area.
+Users will then see charging station and their details that can be found in that area.

 ## Click To Learn
 - User can check the station details in more info where user can see charger type, location, and about the station services.